 The thing you don't think about when you think of an event like this is the fact that there's no *steering* a hot air balloon.
 You can go up and down using the air in your balloon, but you are completely at the mercy of the wind when it comes to which direction you fly.

 Lisa ended up leaving late in the second (and last) wave of the mass ascension, and the wind had picked up by then.
-Her balloon flew for miles and ended up putting down on a reservation outside of Albuquerque and had to wait to be escorted off by local authorities.
+Her balloon flew for miles and ended up putting down on Indigenous tribal land outside of Albuquerque and had to wait to be escorted off by local authorities.
 Not ideal, but again not really something a balloon pilot can always control!

 I thought I'd already had the best hot air balloon experience years earlier at Monument Valley.
 But I have to admit that being part of the International Balloon Fiesta was its own kind of special.